Fiserv/exchange/docs/getting-started/getting-started-funding.md

 ## Process flow

 A standard daily instructional funding cycle requires the user to check through virtual account balances, check transactions, send instructions during the instructional hold window, and then reconcile using settlement endpoints and any other additional reconciliation required.
-A standard cycle  will look similar to the below process diagram:
+A standard cycle will look similar to the below process diagram, where the instructions are actioned on item 4 below.
 <!-- !align: center -->
 ![<img src="instruction_sequence.png" width="400"/>](/assets/images/instruction_sequence.png)